-Princeton High School (Princeton, New Jersey) is collaborating with Montgomery High School (Skillman, New Jersey).
-The team wants to optimize space missions by examining topics such as atmospheric pressure density and habitable planetary environments.
+Princeton High School (Princeton, New Jersey) collaborated with Montgomery High School (Skillman, New Jersey).
+The team wanted to optimize space missions by examining topics such as atmospheric pressure density and habitable planetary environments.

-Princeton and Montgomery are emphasizing mission formulation, and considering a variety of research questions.
-As the team is mostly composed of biology enthusiasts, students are interested in proof-of-concept missions for using CubeSats to characterize habitable planetary environments for extremophile bacteria.
-Their mission aims to achieve this by proving a simple, semi-customized Xinabox XK90 CubeSat kit can map and characterize planetary latitudes and altitude bands.
+Princeton and Montgomery emphasized mission formulation, and considered a variety of research questions.
+As the team was mostly composed of biology enthusiasts, students were interested in proof-of-concept missions for using CubeSats to characterize habitable planetary environments for extremophile bacteria.
+Their mission aimed to achieve this by proving a simple, semi-customized XinaBox XK90 CubeSat kit could map and characterize planetary latitudes and altitude bands.
 Evidence from this mission could reveal extremophile-habitable UV and temperature conditions.
-The team is also considering how to advance the simple technology readiness level of missions that demonstrate survivability and on-orbit performance of the students’ subsystems components, including xChip, Adafruit, and SparkFun sensors.
-Finally, the team is also aiming to use an onboard microphone to characterize the detection thresholds of sound emitted by an onboard speaker, which could function as a proxy for atmospheric pressure.
+The team also considered how to advance the simple technology readiness level of missions that demonstrate survivability and on-orbit performance of the students’ subsystems components, including xChip, Adafruit, and SparkFun sensors.
+Finally, the team aimed to use an onboard microphone to characterize the detection thresholds of sound emitted by an onboard speaker, which could function as a proxy for atmospheric pressure.

-The team comprises a group of six sophomore girls from Montgomery High School who are members of its ThinSat club and collaborating with the Princeton High School 3D Printing Club.
-Both clubs are working on separate parts of the satellite creation: Montgomery is primarily managing software, while Princeton is tackling hardware and fabrication.
-The Montgomery team has gained similar experience from its previous collaboration on a ThinSat project.
-Now, the students look forward to moving beyond their Python skills by developing familiarity with Arduino coding.
+The team comprised a group of six sophomore girls from Montgomery High School’s ThinSat club, in collaboration with the Princeton High School 3D Printing Club.
+Both clubs worked on separate parts of the satellite creation: Montgomery primarily managed software, while Princeton tackled hardware and fabrication.
+The Montgomery team gained similar experience from its previous collaboration on a ThinSat project.
+The students were excited to move beyond their Python skills by developing familiarity with Arduino coding.

 CTE Team Lead